 1. Overseas company stocks

 The Reserve Bank of India (RBI) allows you to invest up to INR 1 crore.
 In international company stocks.
 As per the 2004 Liberalized Remittance Scheme, you may invest in global companies without needing an RBI approval.
 You may open an account in a foreign bank and remit up to USD 75,000 per year, which may be used to buy overseas stocks.

 Compared to bank FDs, company-issued FDs deliver 2%-3% higher returns.
 You must check the credit ratings of these FDs to make an informed decision.
 However, it would help if you bought FDs from reliable and fundamentally strong companies.

 3. Pre-launch real estate properties

 Developers offer competitive rates for properties before their launch.
 If you invest at this time, you may be able to double your investments by the time the property is ready for occupation.
-However, there is a risk of delays or stoppage in case the builder does not have permission to construct.
+However, there is a risk of delays or stoppage if the builder does not have permission to construct.

 4. Small and mid-cap mutual funds